Tree Tops House

 •Dining room: The dual aspect dining room contains a large wooden dining table, with seating for eight, and a beautiful Welsh dresser.
 A staircase from the dining room leads up to bedroom 4;

-•Country room: A second living room, for relaxing and reading, which contains two large Chesterfield sofas and an ornate wooden cabinet;
+•Country room: A second living room, for relaxing and reading, which contains two large Chesterfield sofas and an ornate wooden cabinet.
+One of the sofas is a sofa bed, which provides the +2 accommodation in the main house;

 •Utility/boot room: With access to the back garden, this room contains a washing machine, tumble dryer, water softener and Belfast sink;